avitaliano/path-to-data-science/README.md

 * [Statistical Learning](https://lagunita.stanford.edu/courses/HumanitiesSciences/StatLearning/Winter2016/about)
   * Stanford, Trevor Hastie e Rob Tibshirani

   * Link alternativo para os vídeos e material [aqui](http://www.dataschool.io/15-hours-of-expert-machine-learning-videos/)
-  * Stanford, Trevor Hastie e Rob Tibshirani

   * Descrição: This is an introductory-level course in supervised learning, with a focus on regression and classification methods.
 The syllabus includes: linear and polynomial regression, logistic regression and linear discriminant analysis; cross-validation and the bootstrap, model selection and regularization methods (ridge and lasso); nonlinear models, splines and generalized additive models; tree-based methods, random forests and boosting; support-vector machines.
 Some unsupervised learning methods are discussed: principal components and clustering (k-means and hierarchical).

 ### 2. Machine Learning